-The Number System Standards for Mathematical Practice MP.1.
-Make sense of problems and persevere in solving them.
+The Number System

+Standards for Mathematical Practice

 MP.5.
 Use appropriate tools strategically.
-MP.2.
-Reason abstractly and quantitatively.

 MP.6.
 Attend to precision.
-MP.3.
-Construct viable arguments and critique the reasoning of others.

 MP.7.
 Look for and make use of structure.
-MP.4.
-Model with mathematics.

 MP.8.
 Look for and express regularity in repeated reasoning.

-Cluster: Know that there are numbers that are not rational and approx imate them by rational numbers.
+Cluster: Know that there are numbers that are not rational and approximate them by rational numbers.

 Standards Clarifications KY.8.NS.1 Understand informally that every number has a decimal Emphasis is placed on how all rational numbers can be written as an expansion; the rational numbers are those with decimal expansions equivalent decimal.
 The end behavior of the decimal determines the that terminate in 0s or eventually repeat.
 Know that other numbers are classification of the number. called irrational.
-MP.2, MP.6, MP.7 Coherence KY.7.NS.2 $\rightarrow$ KY.8.NS.1 $\rightarrow$ KY.HS.N.3 KY.8.NS.2 Use rational approximations of irrational numbers to For example, by shortening the decimal expansion of $\sqrt{2}$ by dropping compare the size of irrational numbers, locate them approximately on all decimals past a certain point and showing $\sqrt{2}$ is between 1 and 2, a number line diagram and estimate the value of expressions. then between 1.4 and 1.5 and so on.
+MP.2, MP.6, MP.7 Coherence KY.7.NS.2→ KY.8.NS.1→ KY.HS.N.3 KY.8.NS.2 Use rational approximations of irrational numbers to For example, by shortening the decimal expansion of $\sqrt{2}$ by dropping compare the size of irrational numbers, locate them approximately on all decimals past a certain point and showing $\sqrt{2}$ is between 1 and 2, a number line diagram and estimate the value of expressions. then between 1.4 and 1.5 and so on.
 MP.2, MP.7, MP.8 Students recognize this process could be repeated an infinite number of times.
-Coherence KY.8.NS.2→ KY.HS.N.3 Attending to the Standards for Mathematical Practice Students attend to precision (MP.6) by recognizing and identifying numbers as rational or irrational.
+Coherence KY.8.NS.2→ KY.HS.N.3

+Students attend to precision (MP.6) by recognizing and identifying numbers as rational or irrational.
 Students know the definition of an irrational number and represent the number in different ways, as a root, non-repeating decimal block, or symbol.
 Students attend to precision when clarifying the difference between an exact value of an irrational number compared to the decimal approximation of the irrational number.
 Ultimately, students come to an informal understanding (MP.2) the set of real numbers consists of rational numbers and irrational numbers.
-They continue to work with irrational numbers and rational approximations when solving equations such as $x^2 = 18$ .
+They continue to work with irrational numbers and rational approximations when solving equations such as $x^2 = 18$.
 While using the long division algorithm to convert fractions to decimals, students recognize when a sequence of remainders repeats that the decimal form of the number will contain a repeat block (MP.8).
 Students recognize when the decimal expansion of a number does not repeat or terminate, the number is irrational and can be represented with a method of rational approximation using a sequence of rational numbers to get closer and closer to the given number (MP.7).
 Students look for structure in repeating decimals, recognize repeating blocks and know every fraction is equal to a repeating decimal.